HenryGotMC/Scrcpy-App-Launcher/README.md

 # Scrcpy App Launcher

-A tiny menu launcher for [scrcpy](https://github.com/Genymobile/scrcpy) that opens a secondary virtual display on your Android device at a preset resolution and automatically launches a manga or anime app into it.
+A tiny menu launcher for [scrcpy](https://github.com/Genymobile/scrcpy) that opens a secondary virtual display on your Android device at a preset resolution and automatically launches a app into it.

 Pick a mode from a popup menu, built from a `profiles.conf` file you can freely edit — add as many entries as you like, each with its own resolution and app to auto-launch.
 Ships with one example profile: